Spiritual Direction

 Director Somatic Spirituality & Leadership

-| Platform to TableHaving served in leadership for more than 20 years, I understand that leaders need someone with whom they can share their deepest spiritual questions, failures, pain, and dreams.
+Having served in leadership for more than 20 years, I understand that leaders need someone with whom they can share their deepest spiritual questions, failures, pain, and dreams.
 I believe a Spiritual Director can be a “spiritual friend”—someone who is trained to hold these conversations with confidentiality and deep concern for the leader’s higher good.

-I was baptized in the Catholic church as a baby, but was raised in the Assemblies of God church from the age of 5.
-I served in lay and pastoral leadership in the Assemblies of God Church for 8 years.
-Then, I attended seminary and was ordained by the non-denominational church.
-There, I served as a full-time missionary, founded a service and missions ministry in England, and served as the Associate Director of Campus Ministries and Director of Leadership Development, Life Groups, and Outreach at Regent University in Virginia Beach.
+Between 2010-2017, I was ordained as a minister and commissioned by the non-denominational church as a full-time missionary, founded a service and missions ministry in England, and later returned to the States to serve as the Associate Director of Campus Ministries and Director of Leadership Development, Life Groups, and Outreach at Regent University in Virginia Beach.

-In 2017, I sensed a call away from my platform of leadership to “the Table”.
-I have since embraced Anglo-Catholic theology, and have been deeply formed by contemplative spirituality and the experience of living and working at a Camaldolese Benedictine monastery.
-Contemplative spiritual practices like silence, solitude, stillness, simplicity, Eucharist, and liturgy have aided me on my journey inward, to the Table in the center of our being, where our authentic self is made whole and finds its home in communion with the Trinity.
+Contemplative spiritual practices like contemplation, silence, solitude, stillness, simplicity, Eucharist, Spiritual Direction, and liturgy have facilitated my journey inward, to the Table at the center of our being, where our authentic self is made whole and finds its home in communion with the Trinity.

-In the last ten years, I have experienced many different styles of Spiritual Direction.
-My style is trauma-informed, somatic, conversational, 12-Step infused, and directee-centered.
-I offer a blend of exercises, tools, and spiritual practices from the contemplative tradition and my study and experience with Internal Family Systems (IFS), Attachment Theory, Polyvagal Theory, EMDR, and the Al-Anon 12-Step program.
+I offer a blend of resources, spiritual practices, tools, and exercises from the contemplative tradition and my study and experience with Internal Family Systems (IFS), Attachment Theory, Polyvagal Theory, EMDR, and the 12-Step program.

 Co-Founder